Open Enrollment 2025: Everything You Need to Know

 Why is There an Open Enrollment Period?

-The 2024 health insurance enrollment window begins on November 1, 2023, and most states have slated it to end on December 15, 2023.
-Usually, if you do not enroll by December 15, you can only receive coverage if you qualify for a Special Enrollment Period.
+The 2025 health insurance enrollment window begins on November 1, 2024, and most states have slated it to end on December 15, 2024.
+Usually, if you do not enroll by December 15, you can only receive coverage through the health insurance marketplace if you qualify for a Special Enrollment Period.
 However, some states may have later enrollment deadlines available.
-Once enrolled, coverage starts on January 1, 2024.
+Once enrolled, coverage starts on January 1, 2025.

 What Happens if Employees Miss Open Enrollment?

-It’s crucial for employees to keep track of their open enrollment period and make any necessary changes or selections during that time.
-If employees miss the open enrollment period, they may have to wait until the following year to make changes.
-However, if they are eligible for Medicare or CHIP benefits, they can enroll in the Affordable Care Act marketplace.
+Employees must keep track of their open enrollment period and make any necessary changes or selections during that time.
+Employees who miss the open enrollment period may have to wait until the following year to make changes.
+However, they can enroll in the Affordable Care Act marketplace if they are eligible for Medicaid or CHIP benefits.

 Suppose an employee experiences a qualifying life event.
-In that case, they can change their health insurance outside of open enrollment.
-However, making selections during the open enrollment period is still important to ensure appropriate coverage throughout the year.
+In that case, they can change their health insurance outside open enrollment.
+However, making selections during the open enrollment period is still essential to ensure appropriate coverage throughout the year.

 How Do I Make Open Enrollment Easier?

-Open enrollment can be a stressful time for both employers and employees.
-To simplify the process, educating employees by reviewing your benefit offerings before open enrollment starts is a good idea.
-You may want to consider conducting an employee survey to see where employees need help the most.
+Open enrollment can be stressful for both employers and employees.
+To simplify the process, it’s a good idea to educate employees by reviewing your benefit offerings before open enrollment starts.
+You may also consider conducting an employee survey to see where employees need help the most.

 Additionally, it could be helpful to leverage a benefits specialist who can assist employees in understanding the various benefits available to them.
-By providing this support, employees can make more informed decisions, and the organization can receive a greater tax break as more employees enroll.
+By providing this support, employees can make more informed decisions, and the organization can receive a more significant tax break as more employees enroll.

 Need Help Streamlining Open Enrollment?